bKiraly/DHBW_WISCI16_Notes/MD/Econ.md

 The bank buys the currency at a cheaper price than it is willing to sell it for.

+We convert the base currency notation to textbook notation.
 USD: 10 000 000 CAD / 1.3462 ${CAD\over USD}$ = 7 428 316,74 USD
 CAD: 7 428 316,74 USD * 1.3464 ${CAD\over USD}$ = 10 001 485,66 CAD
 Profit: 1485,66